 - Span tags – Tags that are associated with a span.
 Certain span tags are required for a span to be valid.
 In addition, you can instrument an application with custom span tags.

-You can use tags to filter alerts, dashboards, events, and sources from the Wavefront UI or with the REST API.
+You can use tags to filter alerts, dashboards, events, and sources from the Operations for Applications UI or with the REST API.

 How to Use Different Tag Types